Click on the links below to jump to a specific term. Otherwise, scroll down to read them all.

 A 24-hour phone number staffed by specialists.
 Survivors or Secondary Survivors can call to talk to someone for support about their experience in a completely anonymous way.
 Also one way to access services and assistance.
 There are two hotlines in Chapel Hill, one through The Compass Center for Women and Children (formerly Family Violence Prevention Center) and one through Orange County Rape Crisis Center.

 When someone may have been exposed to HIV, such as in the case of unprotected anal or vaginal sex, they may take a course of antiretroviral drugs over four weeks which is thought to reduce the risk of contracting HIV.
 These drugs should be taken as quickly as possible after the event and must be prescribed by a physician.
+These can be covered by insurance or by the Survivor’s Assistance Fund.

 Emergency contraception that prevents pregnancy before it occurs; it does not cause an abortion.
 Plan B can reduce the risk of pregnancy by 89% if taken with 72 hours, but is effective up to 120 hours.
 Plan B is FDA approved, and there are less side-effects than in the past.
 For students, it is available on a walk-in, confidential basis at Campus Health Services.
 It is also available through Planned Parenthood.